tkuentzler/dissertation/README.md

 The replication files are organized by chapter, each chapter entils a folder for the data and a folder for the code.
 In the code-folder you can find the executable R-code.
 In case you wish to look up a specific table or just skim through the code without having to run it fully, you there are also markdown-files with code and output as a PDF.

-Note on Chapter 3: The model-files themselves are too large to share here.
+Note on Chapter 3: The model-files themselves are too large to share, here.
 If you are interested, drop me a message and I'll happily share them with you.